 Amber Joy Young

 Amber first stepped foot on a yoga mat in 1997, and in that moment truly felt her first breath.
-In November of 2019, Amber founded Surya Daya, the evolution of a local yoga studio, which became and continues to be a labour of love.
-In 2020, as a response to global changes, Amber transitioned Surya Daya into an online space for classes and wellness .
+In November of 2019, Amber founded and began Surya Daya, the evolution of a local yoga studio, which became and continues to be a project infused with love.
+In 2020, as a response to global changes, Amber transitioned Surya Daya into a hub to continue her work through yoga (online and in person), movement, massage, and many other wellness offerings.

 Yoga in all of its incredible forms, has changed her life.
 She has been an avid student of many different types of yoga and meditation (yin, kripalu, restorative, hatha, kundalini, Integral yoga, vipassana, and mindfulness techniques) .
-Deciding to dedicate her life’s work to yoga, massage and wellness, Amber completed her 200 Hour Yoga Teacher Training in 2016 (under the amazing guidance of Devinder Kaur at Prana Shanti), and has since also completed her training in advanced breast health practices with Sat Dharam Kaur and Debra Curties, restorative yoga (under Anne Tessier), trauma informed work (under Kathleen Burr) and she is committed to self study in trauma informed work and movement practices for those with chronic pain.
+Amber completed the 8 week Stress Management Mindfulness program in 2014 (diving into the teachings of Jon Kabat-Zin), her 200 Hour Yoga Teacher Training in 2016 (under the amazing guidance of Devinder Kaur at Prana Shanti), and has since also completed her training in advanced breast health practices with Sat Dharam Kaur and Debra Curties, restorative yoga (under Anne Tessier), trauma informed work (under Kathleen Burr) and she is committed to self study in trauma informed work and movement practices for those with chronic pain.
+She is also presently (2021) working through her hospice training.

-Yoga is not just a practice on her mat, but rather a way of life; reminding her every day (especially as a mom of two beautiful boys) the importance of self care and living with compassion, a message she strongly brings to her teaching.
-Living life with Lupus has also given Amber a deep respect for the human body and an immense gratitude to yoga and meditation, this perspective and personal experience helps her to hold safe space for you on your own unique wellness journey, whatever that looks like.
+These are not just practices on her mat, but rather a way of life; reminding her every day (especially as a mom of two beautiful and energetic boys) the importance of self care and living with compassion, a message she strongly brings to her teaching.
+Living life with an autoimmune disorder has also given Amber a deep respect for the human body and she has immense gratitude to yoga and meditation for saving her life.
+This perspective and personal experience helps her to hold safe space for you on your own unique wellness journey, whatever that looks like.

 Amber has a strong anatomical background as she has been practicing as a Registered Massage Therapist since 2004, with a special emphasis on complex care, end of life care, and the mind body connection.
 Amber continues to offer massage, specializing in working with breast concerns, chronic illness and trauma informed massage.
-Amber has also been teaching breast health workshops since 2007, and is excited to be launching a new healthy breast program ( in 2021 – online and live workshops) inspired by her years of massage experience and the work of Sat Dharam Kaur, working to empower individuals through education and community.
+She has been teaching breast health workshops since 2007, and she completed the Mammalive Healthy breast program in 2020.
+She is a member of the Mammalive foundation Educators and Advocates association.

 She feels in this human experience we should all have the space to safely discover ourselves in mind, body and spirit, and she looks forward to supporting you on your unique journey.

-Amber writes our blog and offers live zoom mindful movement and meditation classes, as well as Saturday morning Integrative Kundalini Yoga class (which merges practices from kundalini yoga, mindful movement, chanting, pranayama and other traditions).
+Amber offers live in person and online zoom mindful movement and meditation classes, gentle yoga, as well as a Saturday morning Integrative Yoga class (which merges practices from kundalini yoga, mindful movement, chanting, pranayama and other traditions).
+She is also the co-creator of Soul Wisdom Self Reflections cards.

-She also offers private and small group forest yoga sessions, or private classes in the comfort of your own home (live or through an online platform).
-Amber provides massage therapy, as well she teaches breast health courses, and workshops exploring yoga and chronic pain.
+She also offers private and small group forest yoga sessions, or private classes in the comfort of your own home (live in person or through an online platform).
+Amber provides massage therapy, as well she teaches relaxation workshops, and programs exploring yoga and chronic pain.

 To learn more, and to sign up for Amber’s yoga video library and weekly subscription click here